bpteague/python-novice-gapminder/_episodes/13-conditionals.md

 ~~~
 {: .output}

-## Conditions are tested once, in order.
+## Conditions *short circuit*.

-*   Python steps through the branches of the conditional in order, testing each in turn.
+*   Python quits evaluating a multi-part conditional when it finds one that evaluates to `True`.
 *   So ordering matters.

 ~~~